Independent Component Discovery in Temporal Count Data: Conclusion

 \section{Conclusion}

 In this work, we introduced a generative ICA framework for temporal count data, coupling count-specific modeling with perturbation-aware switching dynamics.
-To support interpretability, we established identifiability results, complemented with finite-sample evidence across various simulation settings.
-The practical value of the approach was illustrated on a longitudinal gut microbiome dataset, showing latent regimes aligned with clinical perturbations, and biologically meaningful co-variation structures, supporting use for representation learning and exploratory analysis.
+To support interpretability, we established identifiability guarantees, complemented with finite-sample evidence in a linear ICA model setting.
+The practical value of the approach was illustrated on two temporal count datasets: a gut microbiome study, where the inferred regimes align with clinical perturbations and reveal biologically meaningful associations; and a severe weather hazard dataset, which recovered recurrent seasonal structure and known meteorological patterns.
+An auxiliary forecasting task on microbiome data further showed that ARPLN-ICA is competitive in predicting count trajectories, providing quantitative support for the qualitative analyses.
+Overall, the model yields principled representations of temporal count data, supporting its use for representation learning and exploratory analysis.

-Our approach has some limitations.
-Notably, parameter learning relies on amortized variational inference, which can induce an objective gap relative to maximum likelihood estimation \cite{shu2018amortized}.
+Meanwhile, our approach opens several research perspectives.
+Although Proposition~\ref{prop:identifiability_plnica} applies to nonlinear ICA, the present method focuses on linear mixing, where identifiability applies under mild assumptions and feature--source associations remain interpretable through the loadings.
+A natural extension is to consider richer nonlinear mixing, for instance by relaxing the assumptions of Theorem~2 in \cite{halva2024identifiable}, while preserving forms of interpretability.
+Subsequently, parameter learning relies on amortized variational inference, which can induce an objective gap relative to maximum likelihood estimation \cite{shu2018amortized}.
 Establishing formal generalization guarantees for such variational procedures would therefore be valuable, in the spirit of \citet{tang2021empirical}.
-In addition, while our microbiome case study is encouraging, extending the framework to broader real-world cohorts remains nontrivial as clinical datasets often exhibit irregular sampling and missing data points, which would require methodological developments tailored to these settings.
+In addition, while our microbiome case study is encouraging, extending the framework to real-world cohorts remains nontrivial as clinical datasets often exhibit missing data which would require methodological developments tailored to these settings.